Enhanced Fault-tolerance in Photonic Quantum Computing: Comparing the Honeycomb Floquet Code and the Surface Code in Tailored Architecture: Effect of the linear-optical interferometers in the noiseless and noisy cases

 where

 Depending on the detection patterns of the photons, the spin qubits are projected onto different states.
-To synthesize the outcomes, for each detection pattern, we list the amplitude of every spin-qubit state in the canonical basis (Table~\ref{tab:statesout}).
-Thus, the outcome spin-qubit state $\ket{s_{out}}$ of every detection pattern can be read on the table's rows.
+To synthesize the outcomes, for each detection pattern, we list the amplitudes of every spin-qubit state in the canonical basis in Table~\ref{tab:statesout}: the outcome spin-qubit state for every detection pattern can be read on the table's rows.